-Take a moment to pause, to breathe, and to exhale into the day.
-As we let go and head into a new week, set your intention for self-care, connection, and inquiry.
+Take a moment of stillness to pause and to breathe.
+As we let go and head into a new week, set your intention for mindfulness.

 This scone recipe is from our recipe book Kripalu Breakfast: Savory and Sweet.
 These scones are a delicious vegan treat that will satisfy omnivores as well.
 And they offer benefits beyond taste, since they include nutrient-dense ingredients like walnuts, soy, and rolled oats.
 Makes 12 scones.
 1 cup cold non-hydrogenated shortening ¼ cup soy or […]

 by Janet Arnold-Grych One of my favorite stories about yogic luminary B.K.S.
 Iyengar is that, decades into teaching and practicing, he continued to tell his students that he hadn’t yet perfected Mountain pose.
 Mountain pose, for a man who did headstands into his 80s, was probably not physically challenging.
 But Iyengar knew that asserting mastery […]

 By Jane Rosen Two years before the end of my 36-year career as an educator, I started practicing yoga and sharing it with my fourth-grade class.
 In those two years, I saw the profound effects of yoga on my students’ learning, the emotional climate of my classroom, my interactions with students, my satisfaction with teaching, […]

 Garlic has a range of cardiovascular benefits, protects against cancer, and can even help promote healthy weight, due to its flavonoids and a unique set of sulfur-containing nutrients, in addition to vitamins C and B6, selenium, and manganese.
 For good measure, bright lemons and red bell peppers are rich in a variety of detox-supporting, health-enhancing […]